-Anesthesia is administered for comfort during the procedure.
+We will administer anesthesia to the patient for comfort during the procedure.
 We offer local and general anesthesia.
 Once you have your consultation, our specialist will advise you which is best for your circumstance.

 For small or contained cases, we are able to removal them with excision.
 This is a simple surgical process that removes the lesion from the designated area of concern.
 Closure is often performed at the time of the excision.

 More intensive cases and lesions are a bit more complicated.
 What is seen on the outside is sometimes only a portion of the growth.
 In these cases, Mohs surgery may be recommended to completely remove the cancerous lesion.
 There is an alternative technique that can be utilized called frozen section closure.
 During this procedure, the lesion is removed and then examined microscopically to ensure that all cancerous cells have been removed.